bmtnc/avpipeline/README.md

 [![Version](https://img.shields.io/badge/version-0.0.0.9000-blue.svg)](https://github.com/bmtnc/avpipeline)
 <!-- badges: end -->

 An R package that provides utilities and tools for working with Alpha Vantage API data.
-The package focuses on making it easier to access, validate, and process financial data from the Alpha Vantage service with intelligent caching and robust error handling.
+The package focuses on making it easier to access, validate, and process financial data from the Alpha Vantage service with caching and robust error handling.

 ## Features